 Operations and Algebraic Thinking Standards for Mathematical Practice MP.1.
 Make sense of problems and persevere in solving them.
 MP.5.
 Use appropriate tools strategically.
 MP.2.
 Reason abstractly and quantitatively.
 MP.6.
 Attend to precision.
 MP.3.
 Construct viable arguments and critique the reasoning of others.
 MP.7.
 Look for and make use of structure.
 MP.4.
 Model with mathematics.
 MP.8.
 Look for and express regularity in repeated reasoning.

-Cluster: Represent and solve problems involving multiplication and div ision.
+Cluster: Represent and solve problems involving multiplication and division.

 Standards Clarifications KY.3.OA.1 Interpret and demonstrate products of whole numbers.
 Students use models for multiplication situations.
-For example, students MP.2, MP.5 interpret 5 x 7 as the total number of objects in five groups of seven objects each.
+For example, students MP.2, MP.5 interpret 5 x 7 as the total number of objects in 5 groups of 7 objects each.
 Coherence KY.2.OA.4→KY.3.OA.1→KY.4.OA.1 KY.3.OA.2 Interpret and demonstrate whole-number quotients of Students use models for division situations.
 For example, students interpret whole numbers, where objects are partitioned into equal shares.
-56 ÷ 8 as the number of 56 objects are partitioned equally into eight shares, MP.2, MP.5 or as a number of shares when 56 objects are partitioned into equal shares of eight object each.
+56 ÷ 8 as the number of 56 objects are partitioned equally into 8 shares, or MP.2, MP.5 as a number of shares when 56 objects are partitioned into equal shares of 8 object each.
 Coherence KY.3.OA.1→KY.3.OA.2→KY.5.NF.3 KY.3.OA.3 Use multiplication and division within 100 to solve word Students flexibly model or represent multiplication and division situations or problems in situations involving equal groups, arrays and context problems (involving products and quotients up to 100). measurement quantities, by using drawings and equations with a Note: Drawings need not show detail, but accurately represent the symbol for the unknown number to represent the problem. quantities involved in the task.
-See Table 2 in Appendix A. MP.1, MP.4 Coherence KY.3.OA.3→KY.4.OA.2 KY.3.OA.4 Determine the unknown whole number in a multiplication Students determine the unknown number that makes the equation true in or division equation relating three whole numbers. each of the equations 8 x ? = 48, 5 = $\Box \div 3$ , 6 x 6 = ?.
-MP.6, MP.7 Coherence KY.3.OA.4→KY.4.MD.3 Attending to the Standards for Mathematical Practice Students recognize the numbers and symbols in an equation such as 5 x 8 = 40 are related to a context using groups or arrays (MP.2).
-For example, a student analyzes this equation and tells a story about walking eight blocks round-trip to and from school each day, connecting to the equation by saying: five days x eight blocks each day is 40 total blocks walked.
-To represent the problem, they show five jumps of eight on an open number line or show five 8-unit long Cuisenaire Rods (MP.5).
+See Table 2 in Appendix A. MP.1, MP.4 Coherence KY.3.OA.3→KY.4.OA.2 KY.3.OA.4 Determine the unknown whole number in a multiplication Students determine the unknown number that makes the equation true in or division equation relating three whole numbers. each of the equations $8 \times ? = 48, 5 = \square \div 3, 6 \times 6 = ?$.
+MP.6, MP.7 Coherence KY.3.OA.4→KY.4.MD.3

+Students recognize the numbers and symbols in an equation such as 5 x 8 = 40 are related to a context using groups or arrays (MP.2).
+For example, a student analyzes this equation and tells a story about walking 8 blocks round-trip to and from school each day, connecting to the equation by saying: 5 days x 8 blocks each day is 40 total blocks walked.
+To represent the problem, they show 5 jumps of 8 on an open number line or show five 8-unit long Cuisenaire Rods (MP.5).
 When reading story situations, students seek to make sense of the story and its quantities (MP.1).
 They do not just lift numbers out or use keywords.
 To help make sense of the problem, students decide to write an equation or use a number line.
 In other words they 'mathematize' the situation (MP.4).
-In missing value problems, students attend to what value is unknown and what operation is represented (MP.6) and use this information to determine what value will result in both sides of the equations being equal (MP.7).
+In missing value problems, students attend to what value is unknown and what operation is represented (MP.
+6) and use this information to determine what value will result in both sides of the equations being equal (MP.7).